1984 NBA draft: Other notable selections

 Brazilian Oscar Schmidt was drafted with the 131st pick in the sixth round by the New Jersey Nets.
-However, Schmidt turned down the offers to play in the NBA and stayed to play in Italy and later in Brazil.
+However, Schmidt turned down the offers to play in the NBA and stayed to play in Italy and later in Brazil, in order to continue representing his country in international competitions, which was not allowed until NBA's agreement with the International Basketball Federation (FIBA) in 1990 allowing their players to represent their countries on a national level.
 He played in five Olympics and was the top scorer in three of them.
-He finished his career with 49,703 points with various clubs and the Brazilian national team, more than the NBA's career scoring leader, Kareem Abdul-Jabbar, who scored 38,387 points in his NBA career.
-In 2010, International Basketball Federation (FIBA) honored Schmidt with an induction to the FIBA Hall of Fame, and Schmidt was inducted by the Naismith Memorial Basketball Hall of Fame in 2013.
+He finished his career with 49,703 points with various clubs and the Brazilian national team, more than the NBA's career scoring leader at the time, Kareem Abdul-Jabbar, who scored 38,387 points in his NBA career, and yet to be surpassed by current leader LeBron James' 42,184 points.
+In 2010, FIBA honored Schmidt with an induction to the FIBA Hall of Fame, and Schmidt was inducted by the Naismith Memorial Basketball Hall of Fame in 2013.

 University of Houston track and field Olympic Champion Carl Lewis, who had never played college basketball, was drafted by the Chicago Bulls with the 208th pick in the 10th round.
 Lewis would dominate the Olympic Games in Los Angeles in the summer of 1984.
-Lewis, who had also been drafted in NFL draft of the same year by the Dallas Cowboys, stayed with his athletics career and went on to win nine Olympic gold medals and eight World Championships gold medals.
+Lewis, who had also been drafted in the NFL draft of the same year by the Dallas Cowboys, stayed with his athletics career and went on to win nine Olympic gold medals and eight World Championships gold medals.

 In the fifth round, the Portland Trail Blazers drafted Mike Whitmarsh, who starred for the University of San Diego in both basketball and volleyball, with the 111th pick.
 Whitmarsh played professional basketball in Germany for three years, but never played in the NBA.
 He then left basketball to play beach volleyball, where he achieved greater success, including a silver medal in the Olympics.

 The final pick in the 1984 Draft, number 228 by the Boston Celtics, was Dan Trant of Clark University.
 Trant never played in a regular season game for the Celtics.
-Trant was working in his office at the World Trade Center on September 11, 2001 and was killed in the terrorist attacks that day.
+Trant was working in his office at the World Trade Center on September 11, 2001, and was killed in the terrorist attacks that day.

 This draft would be the last of the NBA that would be without any undrafted players entering the NBA.
 Starting from 1985 onward, multiple undrafted players from each year would enter the NBA, with more of them coming after the league decreased the number of rounds from the draft from 10 to the current two.